How Long Can a Baby Stay in a Doona Stroller? Safety Limits Explained

 Proper usage and time limits

 Babies should not stay in the stroller or car seat for very long periods without breaks.
-Many car-seat experts refer to a “two-hour rule”: avoiding more than about two hours at a time in a car seat whenever possible and giving frequent breaks to move and lie flat.
+Many car-seat experts refer to a “two-hour rule”: try to avoid more than about two hours at a time in a car seat, and give frequent breaks so your baby can move and lie flat.

 Correct harness positioning